TanJiaXuan/OpenSourceWebExtension/README.md

 - Upload the firefox web extension (Done by TJX on 07/07/2019)

-- Change the icon and name of the web extension (Done by TJX on 07/07/2019)
+- Change the icon and name of the web extension ()

 - Add a reminder function and update all the file content (Done by TJX on 07/07/2019)

-- Change the layout of the design
+- Change the layout of the design (change the box design 08/07/2019, )

 - Edit the font size and word limits for each textbox

-- Check the sequence of web extension code
+- Check the sequence of web extension code (delete the html and css unused code 08/07/2019)